LakshmiBechy/Supply_Chain_Inventory_Optimisation/README.md

    - govt_check_l3m: Indicates if government checks have been conducted for each warehouse in the last 3 months.
    - product_wg_ton: Represents the weight of the product in tons.

+   ### Constructing a Regression Model - Steps

+   1. Data Preparation and Analysis:

+          - Explore and clean training data.
+          - Analyze variable distributions and correlations.
+          -  Encode categorical variables.
+          -  Split data into independent and predictor variables.

+   2. Test Data Preprocessing:

+           - Prepare test data using the same preprocessing steps

+   3. Regression Modeling:

+           - Train a Linear Regression Model.
+           - Evaluate Ensemble Learning Algorithms: Gradient Boost, AdaBoost, Random Forest, Bagging.

+   4. Hyperparameter Tuning:

+           - Optimize model hyperparameters using Randomized Search Cross-Validation.

+   5. Model Predictions:

+           - Use the best model to predict test data
+           - Regression plot to visualize predicted vs. actual values.

+   6. Conclusion

+### Findings:
+After thoroughly assessing a range of regression algorithms, the Gradient Boosting method has emerged as the most precise option forthe regression task.
+Through an extensive hyperparameter tuning process using Randomized Search Cross-Validation, our chosen GradientBoostingRegressor model has been optimized for peak performance with 'n_estimators' set to 100, 'max_depth' at 5, and a 'learning_rate' of 0.1.

+Evaluation Metrics for the Best Model:

+Mean Squared Error (MSE): 802,552.71
+Root Mean Squared Error (RMSE): 895.85
+R-squared (R^2): 0.99